nralbrecht/facemesh-tracker/README.md

 The data is sent using a the UDP network protocol.
 Choose the `UDP over Network` input when setting up the tracker.
 Make shure that the port is `4242` or as otherwise configured when starting the *FaceMesh Tracker*.

-### 5. Setup Ambisonics rotation plugins
+### New option: setup for Ambisonics rotation plugins
 The IEM and SPARTA audio plugin suites support Ambisonics field rotation, using a simple /ypr OSC message.
+Use client option ypr.
 The default OSC port is 9000.

 ## Usage
 ```